 From Fruity Pebbles to Google, “The Big Aristotle” has capitalized on a ton of smart investments over the years.
 Today, the four-time NBA champion and 15-time NBA All-Star is worth so much money, it overshadows his gigantic stature and size-23 shoes.

-At Louisiana State University, “The Big Agave” became a two-time SEC Player of the Year and a two-time All American.
+After a being named a McDonald’s High School All-American coming out of Robert G. Cole in San Antonio (TX), “The Big Agave” enrolled at Louisiana State University.
+In college, he became a two-time SEC Player of the Year and two-time All American.
 He also won the Adolph Rupp Trophy in 1991, given to the NCAA’s men’s basketball player of the year.

-“Manny Shaq-iaou” was drafted No. 1 overall in the 1992 NBA Draft by the Orlando Magic and immediately took over the NBA with his dominating presence, unmatched power and deceptively quick feet near the basket.
+“Manny Shaq-iaou” was the No. 1 overall pick in the 1992 NBA Draft by the Orlando Magic and immediately took over the NBA with his dominating presence, unmatched power and deceptively quick feet near the basket delivered him the 1993 NBA Rookie of the Year trophy.
+Right out of the gate, his dominance became opposing team’s nightmares.

-Over a 19-year NBA career of signing several huge contracts, as well as making a ton of smart investments, “The Big Galactus” has created a massive amount of wealth, both on and off the court.
+Over a 19-year NBA career that featured three NBA Finals MVP Awards, a league MVP in 2000, plus signing several huge contracts to pair with a list of smart investments, “The Big Galactus” created a massive amount of wealth, both on and off the court.
+Although he’s no longer a professional basketball player today, “Shaq Fu” is a TV analyst, a doctor, a disc jockey, and about 100 other things at 46-years-young.

 Today, Shaquille O’Neal’s net worth exceeds $400 million.